loudoweb/SpriterHaxeEngine/src/spriter/README.md

 Known issues
 ------------
- - interpolation doesn't work for now
+ - bones doesn't work for now (wrong values x and y)
+ - interpolation are not enough smooth